• Free Tours

 The park is divided into two areas: The Forest Zone and the Monumental Zone.
 Although I highly recommend visiting the Monumental Zone, the Forest Zone is still free and offers nice viewpoints overlooking Barcelona.
 Until recently, you could also enter the Monumental Zone for free if you arrived before the ticket office opening time at 9:30 am.
 However, now the timetable from 7 am to 9:30 am and from 6 pm to 10 pm is only reserved for locals.
 Nothing is mentioned about entry before 7 am.

 OUR LOCAL TIP: After a walk around Montjuïc Castle, head towards Mirador del Migdia (a viewpoint on the other side) and end the evening with a drink in the secret cafe beside it.
-On summer nights there are even free concerts in the garden.
+On summer nights, there are even free concerts in the garden.

 3- Take a Free Walking Tour with a local company